shortdoom/gh-fake-analyzer/README.md

 # Github Profile Analyzer (and database)

-Download, analyze or monitor profile data of any GitHub user or organization.
+Download, analyze and monitor profile data of any GitHub user or organization.
 This reconnaissance tool is designed for the OSINT/security community, enabling the inspection of potential bot, scammer, blackhat, or fake employee accounts for dark patterns (see, [Malicious GitHub Accounts](#malicious-github-accounts))

 ### Install